 VET student entry procedure

-Applies to the following courses:
+Applies to the following course:

 - CHC52015 Diploma of Community Services (Case Management)